DrBenjamin/HRStaffPortal/README.md

-# HRStaffPortal
+#### HRStaffPortal
-KCH HR Staff Portal
+### KCH HR Staff Portal Prototype

-This Software is based on Streamlit, a Python framework to build web apps.
+## This Software is based on Streamlit, a Python framework to build web apps.

+# [MySQL Server Configuration]
 For proper usage a local MySQL Server is needed.
 Config:

-In the secrets.toml you define the user/password combination of the MySQL Server.
+In the ./streamlit/secrets.toml you define the user/password combination of the MySQL Server.

+Create Schema / Database with the name 'idcard'.
+To configure the database to work with the Prototype, run the following SQL commands:

 CREATE TABLE `idcard`.`ImageBase` (
   `ID` INT NOT NULL,